BNZ Community

 • Writing technical handover documentation at the end of the project.

-BNZ Community - responsive screenshots
+BNZ Community - responsive screens

 I enjoyed this project.
 For a start, it was a challenge - picking up another front-end dev's work and finishing it off within a CMS that was completely new to me and which isn't like any other CMS I've worked in before.
 But then I always did love a challenge.
 After a couple of days I began to find my way through the maze, and by the end of the first week I felt like I was getting somewhere.